-- Demonic Dummy: Deadly Dangly Deever.
+- Demonic Dummy: Deadly Dangly Deever, a Howdy Doody expy.
 However, the original Dangly Deever (who averts the trope) is still around, and he helps Sam and Max round up his evil doppelganger.

-- Establishing Series Moment: In the first episode, there's a "Last time, on Sam And Max", showing them in a bottle being poked by a nerd, having a wedding (Sam as the bride and Max as the groom), fighting an octopus underwater, riding a boar in the jungle, and parodying the The Lion King intro just before the rock breaks, it's as if the show was saying, "Yeah, the intro didn't convince you this was gonna be crazy?
-Now do you think it's crazy?".
+- Establishing Series Moment: In the first episode, there's a "Last time, on Sam & Max", showing them shrunken down and trapped in a bottle being poked by a nerd, having a wedding (Sam as the bride and Max as the groom), fighting an octopus underwater, riding a boar in the jungle, and parodying the The Lion King intro, with the rock breaking, to sell the series' wacky tone.

 - In a cross between a lampshade and a parody, they put their fingers into a gun shape and brandish them as such, ala 4Kids' Yu-Gi-Oh!.

 - Friend to All Children: A defining trait of Sam and Max in this adaptation.
-Although they rarely interact with kids in the rest of the series, here, they get along great with kids.
+Although they rarely interact with kids in the rest of the franchise, here they get along great with kids.
 Perhaps, like the creators of the cartoon themselves, Sam and Max realized that kids would love their antics, as long as they're toned down a little.

-- Also, Max does say "God's Sake" at one point, even though in all the other episodes, "Gosh" seems to be the word that they can use.
-Ex: The extremely forced "Good Gosh" spoken by the Geek.
+- Also, Max does say "God's sake" at one point, even though in all the other episodes, "Gosh" seems to be the word that they can use, e.g. the extremely forced "Good Gosh" spoken by the Geek.

-- Hammerspace: Max, naturally.Sam: (watching Max produce an object from seemingly nowhere) Wow, Max, I didn't know you were a marsupial.
+- Hammerspace: Max, as per usual, produces random objects from about his person despite not wearing any clothes.Sam: (watching Max produce an object from seemingly nowhere) Wow, Max, I didn't know you were a marsupial.